 If the person you are looking for is in another county jail you will want to check our Nebraska county jail guide: Nebraska County Jails Directory

 A mugshot, also known as a jail booking picture, is a photograph taken by the police when you are processed at the jail intake.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your name and jail booking number will be on the mugshot, and they are on file at the jail.

 Mugshots of Dawes County Jail inmates can be searched on the Dawes County Jail website, or you can go in person to the Dawes County Jail.
 When you search for mugshots on the website you will need to put in the person’s legal name, and the booking date, if you have it.